Knife defense training is crucial for all students of self defense

 Both methods could be good.
 However, it really depends on your attacker, your surroundings and the situation itself.

-Let’s say you’re in an open space area.
-In this scenario, your best option would be to block the knife.
+Let’s say you’re in an open space area, your best option would be to block the knife.
 Why?
 Well, being as you have lots of open space around you, you can easily move around and defend yourself.

 Your main objective during a knife fight should be to avoid getting injured, obviously.
 You want to get out of the fight with minimal to no injuries.